fcrespo82/fcrespo82.github.io/_posts/2018-05-27-Raspberry-pi-3-fix-ethernet-drop.md

 ```

-## Automating with cron
+### Automating with cron

-In the post I found the solution it uses `/etc/crontab` to automate the checking, but it was not working for me, so I used `sudo crontab -u root -e` to edit the cron file mas then it worked as expected.
+In the post I found the solution uses `/etc/crontab` to automate the checking, but it was not working for me, so I used `sudo crontab -u root -e` to edit the crontab file, then it worked as expected.